From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Empirical Results

-\textbf{Summary statistics:} Fig. \ref{fig:ccdf_lifetime} shows that false news items have significantly longer lifetimes (mean of 1463.757 hours) than true news items (mean of 47.951 hours, $\var{KS} =$ \num{0.805}, $p < $ \num{0.000}).
+In terms of engagement at news source sharer level, we examine news lifetime that indicates the duration (in hours) from the creation time of the first post to the creation time of the last post for each news item on X. Fig. \ref{fig:ccdf_lifetime} shows that false news items have significantly longer lifetimes (mean of 1463.757 hours) than true news items (mean of 47.951 hours, $\var{KS} =$ \num{0.805}, $p < $ \num{0.000}).
 CT news items have longer lifetimes (mean of 1968.141 hours) than false news items ($\var{KS} =$ \num{0.167}, $p < $ \num{0.05}).
 Additionally, Fig. \ref{fig:ccdf_tweet_num} shows that false news claims receive more posts (mean of 38.015) than true news claims (mean of 3.159, $\var{KS} =$ \num{0.806}, $p < $ \num{0.001}).
-However, the number of posts received by CT news claims (mean of 44.976) has no statistically significant difference from that received by false news claims ($\var{KS} =$ \num{0.113}, $p = $ \num{0.257}).
+However, the number of posts received by CT news items (mean of 44.976) does not differ significantly from that received by false news items ($\var{KS} =$ \num{0.113}, $p = $ \num{0.257}).